athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 ```

-all input variables.

 The same model architecture and configuration is used directly, although we will increase
 the number of training epochs from 20 to 50 given the 8-fold increase in
-the amount of input
+the amount of input data.

-data.
 The complete example is listed below.

 ```